EricZimmerman/VoronTools/OSUpgrade.md

 - VERIFY THE BACKUP OF YOUR CONFIGS
 - Turn off printer
 - Pull SD card (if you have another SD card, use that and your working OS will stay as is for now)
-- Use raspberry pi imager and install *Bookworm LITE, 64 bit* (NOT DESKTOP)
+- Use raspberry pi imager and install *Trixie LITE, 64 bit* (NOT DESKTOP)
   - Be sure to configure additional options like wifi info, *ENABLE SSH*, and set your username and password
 - Use imager to put the OS on the SD card
 - When it finishes, ssh into the pi